Sonic-Amiga/ESP8266-Faikin/Tools/Simulators/CN_WIRED/README.md

 The conditioner is known to send "mode changed" packets three times in a row, perhaps for better reliability.
 There is no ACK/NAK signalling in this protocol.

+Vertical swing bit was figured out according to how Daichi controller interprets it.
+The actual conditioner was found to change multiple bits in byte[5].
+Here are examples of respective packets from FTXB50C:

+18 18 00 01 08 1F 10 D1 - swing on
+18 18 00 01 08 0A 10 71 - swing off

+Note 1F for on vs 0A for off.
+See also note in the following section.

+Testing on other conditioner types with CN_WIRED interface also reveals packets of type 3 and 4.
+At the moment we don't know their structure.
+It's only known that their checksum algorithm is modified (we call it v2 checksum): sum of all nibbles including high nibble of byte[7] must equal to 0xF.

 ### From controller to conditioner

 Packets from the controller to the conditioner only specify operation modes.
 Their format is identical to "mode change" packet above, but with type set to 0.
 If type is set to any other value, the conditioner ignores the packet!

+Using 0x10 bitmask in byte[5] for swing control proved not to work.
+Daichi controller encodes swing in two bytes [5] and [6]:

+21 00 23 08 08 F0 11 90 - swing on
+24 04 50 00 00 00 10 00 - swing off

+In our implementation we use 70 11 instead of F0 11 for "swing on" because from other testers we know that bit 7 controls LED on/off.
+Daichi controller does not seem to support LED

 Daichi controller is also known to send its control packets 4 times in a row when an action is issued by the user.
+But this behavior appears not mandatory.
+Our implementation only sends packet once only when some settings are changed; and this proved to work fine.

 There is no way to query the conditioner about its current operation modes.
 The controller is supposed to track the current state internally, based on own controls and "mode changed" nofitications from the AC.